billboos/boos-group-website/content/home/data.md

  - [probabilistic forecasts](https://worldmonsoons.org/LPStrackingSite/index_gefs.html)

 Global track datasets of monsoon disturbances:
- - [Tracks in 5 atmospheric reanalyses](https://zenodo.org/record/3890646) compiled using an optimized algorithm, as described in [Vishnu et al. (2020)](http://boos.netlify.com/publication/vishnuetal2020)
+ - [Tracks in 5 atmospheric reanalyses](https://zenodo.org/record/3890646) compiled using an optimized algorithm, as described in [Vishnu et al. (2020)](http://boos.netlify.com/publication/vishnuetal2020).
+That archive only extends through 2019; ERA5 tracks for 1940-2022 [are available here](https://portal.nersc.gov/cfs/m3310/VishnuEtAl_TrackDataset/).
  - [Older dataset](//worldmonsoons.org/global-monsoon-disturbance-track-dataset) based on ERA-Interim data for 1979-2012, as described in [Hurley and Boos (2015)](http://boos.netlify.com/publication/hurley2015)

 [Somali jet index](http://worldmonsoons.org/vjetindex.html), a measure of the strength of the South Asian monsoon circulation, and of roughly 30 percent of the global cross-equatorial flow